gato001k1/ESP32Marauder-for-m5stickc-non-plus_and_Plus2/README.md

 [![Build and Push](https://github.com/justcallmekoko/ESP32Marauder/actions/workflows/build_push.yml/badge.svg)](https://github.com/justcallmekoko/ESP32Marauder/actions/workflows/build_push.yml)

 ## Want to build your own custom firmware?
+ to install already compiled version use the m5burner and search for Marauder m5stickc

 [Building Firmware From Source](https://github.com/justcallmekoko/ESP32Marauder/wiki/installing-firmware-from-source) To compile correctly.
 When installing the libraries just instead of using the libraries that he gives just use the libraries on the [library.rar](https://github.com/gato001k1/ESP32Marauder-for-m5stickc-non-plus/blob/master/libraries.rar) file.
 Just decompress the file on a folder and select each folder as a library.
 On the arduino IDE and select sketch, include library, add .ZIP library then select each library folder that you decompressed.